 Mental and Physical Health

 Mental health issues are a big one today.
-Ranging from ADHD to anxiety and depression, one in five people struggles with a mental health challenge.
-In the United States today, mental health is a hundred billion dollar industry because schools are not teaching us how to take care of ourselves.
-Even with the rise in living standards, we can see several successful individuals burning out or depressed to a point whereby they just want to stop living.
+From ADHD to anxiety and depression, one in five people struggles with a mental health challenge.
+In the United States today, mental health is a hundred-billion-dollar industry because schools are not teaching us how to take care of ourselves.
+Even with the rise in living standards, we can see several successful individuals burning out or depressed to the point where they want to stop living.
 The surge in anti-anxiety medications is also a significant pointer to how prevalent the issue is.
-Hence, educational institutions should take up the responsibility of implementing mental health-related topics in the curriculum.
+Hence, educational institutions should be responsible for implementing mental health-related topics in the curriculum.

 Romantic Relationships And Dating

 The majority of us will spend a significant part of our lives in a romantic relationship with someone.
 So, why are schools not teaching it?
 Many millennials grew up with Tinder or other dating apps.
 Those aren’t the best teachers.
 Thanks to personal development, some people develop emotional intelligence to prospect a possible partner, while some may not achieve that.
 The bottom line is that relationships and dating are vital aspects of living and should be taught in schools.
 Teaching this topic might be tricky on a large scale; therefore, educational institutions must update the curriculum alongside technology.